-2. Multi-Use Trails
+2. Multi-use Trails

-The burrs of Puncture Vine (known as goat heads) cause flat tires and injure pets and are the single most frequent complaint of trail users regarding on-going maintenance.
+Goat head weeds are the single biggest complaint that trail users express to the Park Maintenance crews regarding on-going maintenance concerns.
 Other maintenance concerns raised during public meetings and by the advisory groups largely relate to safety: glass, gravel, or other debris on the trails, missing bollards with the collar exposed, plants encroaching on trails or blocking visibility, and asphalt that is cracked and in need of repair or replacement.